juhawilppu/kuppy/README.md

 JavaScript library to build a cup bracket.

 **Features**

-*Supports any number of participants (4, 8, 16, 32, etc).
+-Supports any number of participants (4, 8, 16, 32, etc).
-*Proceed players to following rounds by clicking the name of the player.
+-Proceed players to following rounds by clicking the name of the player.
 Also possible by calling the JavaScript object.

 See it in action: https://rawgithub.com/juharajajarvi/cupjs/master/example.html